Victor FitzGeorge-Balfour: Military career

 services in the Middle East".
 He served on the general staff of VIII Corps in 1944 and, by 1945, he was a temporary brigadier.
 He ended the war as a war substantive lieutenant colonel, and was advanced to Commander of the Order of the British Empire on 11 October 1945 "in recognition of gallant and distinguished services in North-West Europe".
 He had been Mentioned in Despatches twice during the war: on 1 April 1941, "for distinguished services in the Middle East during the period August 1939 to November 1940", and on 23 March 1944 "in recognition of gallant and distinguished services in Sicily".

 Having reverted to the rank of captain following the end of the war, FitzGeorge-Balfour was promoted to major on 1 February 1947.
 In 1948, he was appointed Commanding Officer of the 2nd Battalion, Coldstream Guards in Malaya.
-For his command of the battalion during the Malayan Emergency, he was Mentioned in Despatches on 13 December 1949 and awarded the Distinguished Service Order on 18 September 1950.
+For his command of the battalion during the Malayan Emergency, he was Mentioned in Despatches on 13 December 1949 and appointed a Companion of the Distinguished Service Order on 18 September 1950.

 FitzGeorge-Balfour was promoted to colonel on 15 September 1954 with seniority from 17 June.
 The following year, he attended the Imperial Defence College.
 He was made commander of the First Brigade of Guards in 1958, Deputy Director of Staff Duties in 1960, and Chief of Staff at Southern Command in 1962.
 He went on to be Director of Military Operations in 1964, Senior Army Instructor at the Imperial Defence College in 1967 and Vice Chief of the General Staff in 1968.
 He was appointed a Knight Commander of the Order of the Bath that same year.
 His last appointment was as UK Military Representative to NATO before he retired in 1974.